spydx/equinor-ctf-2024/writeups/web/Shop 6/Iku-toppene/README.md

 However, there seems to be an additional hurdle after the registration, specifically in the selling functionality where selling items requires a retailer role, which we don't initially have.
 Let's keep on tracing.

-The following are the code for the buy and sell functionality respectively:
+The following are the codes for the buy and sell functionality respectively:

 ```tsx
 // app/components/ItemCard.tsx